Shimano PD-M540 SPD Pedals · โ˜… 4.9 Best Trail SPD Check price on Amazon →

 Weight352 grams per pair (measured)

-Are the PD-M540 pedals worth $65 in 2026?+
+Are the PD-M540 pedals worth the price in 2026?

 Yes.
 We have run a single pair for 5 years across 18,000 km without service, and the bearings still roll smooth.
 Few cycling components offer this kind of value over time.
 Even riders who can afford XT or XTR will find the M540 hard to justify replacing.

-PD-M540 vs PD-M520, which is right?+
+PD-M540 vs PD-M520, which is right?

-Can I use the M540 for road riding?+
+Can I use the M540 for road riding?

 Yes.
 SPD cleats work on any cycling shoe with a two-bolt cleat pattern, and many road cyclists prefer them for walking comfort.
 The dual-sided engagement is also faster at stoplights than a single-sided SPD-SL system.

-How tight should I run the tension?+
+How tight should I run the tension?

 Start at the middle setting and adjust by feel.
 New SPD users should run the spring close to the loosest setting until they can clip in and out without thinking.
 Most experienced riders settle around setting 3 of 5.